bryanflorenosos/thetechnoob/content/posts/vlantrunk.md

 `show interface trunk`

 **Task 3**
 Configure VLANs 10 and 20 on all switches and use the default IOS VLAN names.
-Explicitly configure switch Switch1 with a priority of 8192 so it is elected root for both of these VLANs.
-Additionally, also explicitly configure switch Switch2 so it is elected backup root for both VLANs.
+Explicitly configure Switch1 with a priority of 8192 so it is elected root for both of these VLANs.
+Additionally, also explicitly configure switch Switch2 so it is elected as a backup root for both VLANs.
+**Switch1:**
+`vlan 10`
+`vlan 20`
+`spanning-tree vlan 10 prior 8192`
+`spanning-tree vlan 20 prior 8192`
+**Switch2:**
+`vlan 10`
+`vlan 20`
+`spanning-tree vlan 10 prior 16384`
+`spanning-tree vlan 20 prior 16384`

 **Task 4**
 Configure Spanning Tree so that it will remain root bridge in the event that another switch is inadvertently misconfigured with a lower priority for VLANs 10 and 20.
 Test and verify your configuration by specifying a priority of 0 for VLAN 100 on any of these ports.